ebabcock/PowerAfterChange/docs/reference/find_min_detectable_percent.md

 - typeTransform:

-  Character indicating the transformation to apply to the response variable, one of "none", "log", or "sqrt" (default "none").
+  Character indicating the transformation to apply to the response variable, one of "none", "log", "asin" or "sqrt" (default "none").

 - addValue: